-Supplemental Security Income (SSI) is a means-tested, income maintenance program of last resort for aged, blind and disabled individuals whose income and resources are below the levels specified in law.
-The program--established in 1972--is designed to help provide monthly cash benefits for the basic needs of food and shelter for individuals with little or no other means of support.
+Supplemental Security Income (SSI) is a means-tested income maintenance program of last resort for aged, blind and disabled individuals whose income and resources are below the levels specified in law.
+The program--established in 1972--is designed to provide monthly cash benefits for the basic needs of food and shelter for individuals with little or no other means of support.

-The basic SSI amount is the same nationwide (\$698 a month for an individual in 2012).
+The basic SSI amount is the same nationwide (\$710 a month for an eligible individual in 2013).
 However, not everyone gets the same amount.
 An individual may receive more if they live in a State that adds money (called a "State supplement") to the Federal SSI payment.
 In addition, where and with whom recipients live can make a difference in the amount of the SSI payment.
-On average, SSI benefits bring the income of recipients up to about 75 percent for of the Federal poverty level.
+On average, SSI benefits bring the income of recipients up to about 75 percent of the Federal poverty level.

-An individual's benefit is determined by deducting his or her countable income from the basic SSI amount, and is generally based on known circumstances from a period two months prior to the present month.
-When an individual is entitled to a State supplementary payment, this amount is added to the monthly SSI payment.
+We determine an individual's benefit by deducting his or her countable income from the basic SSI amount, reviewing known circumstances from a period that is generally two months prior to the present month.
+When an individual is also entitled to a State supplementary payment, this amount is added to the monthly SSI payment.
 In most States, individuals who are eligible for SSI are also automatically eligible for Medicaid.